CsatiZoltan/t8code-wiki/Known-issues.md

 The behavior is caused by a bug in autotools regarding the AC_CHECK_LIBRARY macro that causes an error message in the C++ compiler (which previously was only a warning).
 See the discussion in a closed PR https://github.com/holke/t8code/pull/257 and the autotools discussion https://www.mail-archive.com/bug-autoconf@gnu.org/msg04294.html

+## Compiling with OpenMPI

+In some cases, t8code will not compile with OpenMPI and will throw linker errors regarding MPI functionality.
+If that happens try using `mpiCC` or `mpic++` instead of `mpicc` and `mpicpp`.